konstantgr/cst_geometry_manager/README.rst

 --------

 -  One file format for all wire geometries
--  Сreating a CST project directly from a script or notebook.
+-  Сreate a CST project directly from a script or notebook.
 -  Convenient data structure for creating your own unique complex geometries from wires